 Roasted Cherry Tomatoes

-- Preheat oven to 425 degrees F.
+- Preheat your oven to 425°F.

-- Place the tomatoes in a greased baking dish.
+- Place the tomatoes in a medium bowl.
 Add the garlic, olive oil, vinegar, salt, pepper, and dried thyme.
 Stir to coat.

 - Transfer the tomatoes to a small, 1-quart baking dish.

 - Roast the tomatoes until they are soft and beginning to burst, about 20 minutes.
 Let them rest for 5-10 minutes, then serve.

 - There's no need to peel and/or slice the tomatoes before cooking them.

 - The tomatoes taste better after they've had a chance to rest.
 So, while it's OK to serve them immediately, it's best to let them rest for 5-10 minutes before serving.
 You can also serve them after they've cooled to room temperature.